ppy/osu-wiki/news/2024/2024-07-20-coe-1v1-tournament-registrations-are-live.md

 ![](/wiki/shared/news/2024-07-20-coe-1v1-tournament-registrations-are-live/banner.jpg)

-If you are somehow not familiar with COE or its 1v1 tournament, [COE](/wiki/Community/cavoe's_osu!_event) is osu!'s largest community-hosted event, organised by [Meyer](https://osu.ppy.sh/users/5452367) and [cavoeboy](https://osu.ppy.sh/users/7361815) from July 30th up until August 4th.
+If you are somehow not familiar with COE or its 1v1 tournament, [COE](/wiki/Community/cavoe's_osu!_event) is osu!'s largest community-hosted event, organised by ::Meyer::{ user-id=5452367 } and [cavoeboy](https://osu.ppy.sh/users/7361815) from July 30th up until August 4th.
 Along with the event itself, for the 3rd year in a row the largest LAN tournament of the year will be held there as well, with hundreds of live viewers at the event and even more online on [Twitch](https://www.twitch.tv/COEvent)!

 This is a unique experience both for viewers and players, and tickets for the event are still [available for purchase](https://cavoeboy.com/tickets/ticket-type) if you wish to attend (and can somehow arrange a trip in a week).
 Here is a small glimpse of what to expect from the atmosphere and the community: